AlaSQL/alasql/README.md

 ### AlaSQL ♥ Meteor

 Meteor is amazing.
-You can now query directly on your Meteor collections with SQL - simple and easy.
+You can query directly on your Meteor collections with SQL - simple and easy.
 See more about [Meteor and AlaSQL in the wiki](https://github.com/agershun/alasql/wiki/Meteor)